jamshaidsohail5/cube-lang/readme.md

 # The Cube Programming Language

 **Cube** is a modern, high-level language with a combined functional and object-oriented programming style.
-The language's core philosophy is to support efficient code, by enabling developers to write short intuitive programs with an emphasis on readability.
+The language's core philosophy is to support efficient code, by enabling developers to write and test short intuitive programs with an emphasis on readability.

 ## Algorithms and Pseudocode